If you’re a sexually active person, there will probably come a time when you need to know how to get the morning after pill.

 - Do you have any health symptoms or underlying health conditions?

-You can get two types of morning after pill from a pharmacy in Australia.
-They work by delaying the release of an egg from the ovaries which stops pregnancy before it starts.
+In Australia, you can get 2 types of emergency contraception pills.
+They both work by delaying the release of an egg from the ovaries which stops pregnancy before it starts — but what sets them apart?

-The first kind of morning after pill is called LNG-ECP and is a single dose of levonorgestrel.
-It can be taken up to 72 hours or 3 days after unprotected sex, however it is more effective the earlier it is used.
+The first kind of morning after pill is called LNG-ECP — or levonorgestrel emergency contraceptive pill — and is a single dose of levonorgestrel.
+It can be taken up to 72 hours or 3 days after unprotected sex, though it is more effective the earlier it is used.

-The second kind of morning after pill that you can get in Australia is the UPA, which is a single-dose of ulipristal acetate that can be used up to 120 hours or 5 days after unprotected sex.
+The second kind of morning after pill that you can get is the UPA, which is a single dose of ulipristal acetate that can be used up to 120 hours or 5 days after unprotected sex.

 This option is less readily available, so it is recommended to visit a pharmacy, clinic, or doctor as soon as you realise you have had unprotected sex.